tduffy49/fall2017-cs170proj/README.md

 Your one-page write-up should describe your algorithm clearly.
 If you use non-standard libraries, you need to explicitly cite the libraries you used, instructions to install them, and explain why you chose to use those libraries.
 You must submit your code and write-up on Gradescope, along with the output files to receive any points for this phase.
-Be sure toinclude your partners on Gradescope.
+Be sure to **include your partners on Gradescope**.

 You may use any programming language you wish.
-However, your code must be able to run on onlyone machine and complete in a reasonable amount of time.
+However, your code must be able to run on only **one** machine and complete in a reasonable amount of time.
 Note that this rule prohibits you from using multiple machines in Soda or Cory Hall too (such as the Hive or Ashby machines).
 You are responsible for termi- nating your running process before starting a new one.
 Leaving processes running in the background is not an excuse to violate this policy.
 You will receive no credit for the project if you violate these requirements.
-You mayonlyuse free services (academic licenses are fine).
+You may**only** use free services (academic licenses are fine).
 We will link a Google form to anonymously report academic dishonesty on the project Piazza post.

 Note that we reserve the right to run the code submitted by any team, and that the code of the top 10